 - Check xAOD

-- [Interactive ROOT](#interactive-root) - [checkxAOD.py](#checkxaodpy) - [Metadata](#metadata)
+- [Interactive ROOT](#interactive-root) - [checkxAOD.py](#checkxaodpy) - [Metadata](#metadata) - Grid stuff

 - Setup Athena release